c-hurtado/c-hurtado.github.io/about/index.md

 * [FalconX](https://chrisandriessen.nl/web/FalconX.html) This app allows to put the taskbar icons in the middle for a cooler look.

 ## Mac OS X Software
+* [Oversight](https://objective-see.com/products/oversight.html) For people that care about being hacked, oversight monitors audio and video sessions and lets you know when the microphone or the camera got activated
+* [Swish](https://highlyopinionated.co/swish/) This cool tool allows you to manage your windows by using the touchpad.

+## IPhone Software

+## IPad Software

 ## Preview